Shopify Free Trial — $1 for 1st Month

 After you launch, you can continue to seek help from a Shopify partner or cut loose and go it alone.

 Either way, you should be in good shape to conquer the world – compared to going it alone from day one with nothing more than a 3-day trial and a good deal of hope to fuel your ambitions.

 One of the great beauties of Shopify is that you can choose from over 2,400 apps featured on the Shopify App store to customize your ecommerce store.

 These can help you improve functionality and get your store performing just as you like.

-It is difficult to see Shopify working in full flow in two weeks – a longer trial allows you to test much more.
+It is difficult to see Shopify working in full flow in a few days – a longer trial allows you to test much more.

 Whether you want to improve reporting, payment systems, shipping, product images, customer service, inventory, SEO marketing or another aspect of your store, an app is available that integrates with Shopify – and many of these apps have free trials.